 The following fraction books are great read alouds for introducing and teaching fractions in your elementary classroom:

-The following math stories are great read alouds for teaching elementary students about geometry concepts:
+The following math picture books are great read alouds for teaching elementary students about geometry concepts:

-The following list of math lit examples are great for teaching elementary students about measurement:
+The following list of math picture book examples are great for teaching elementary students about measurement:

-The following math texts are great examples of money books for kids:
+The following math picture book texts are great examples of children’s books about money:

 Telling Time Picture Books